xiching/staging/transformer/README.md

 2. ### Model training and evaluation

-   [transformer_main.py](transformer_main.py) creates a Transformer model graph using Tensorflow Estimator, and trains it.
+   [transformer_main.py](transformer_main.py) creates a Transformer model, and trains it using Tensorflow Estimator.

    Command to run:
    ```